denten-books/plain-text/0-chapter.md

 ### Field Boundaries

+Why do we call some software an "application"?
+Not until the 1960s did the coinage "software application" enter the English language.[^ln2-app] Before that and well into the 1990s the far more common use of "application" was paired with "theory," as in "theory and application"---the two nouns occupying places on the opposing sides of the idea--practice continuum.
+Software, in the newer phrase, takes the place of theory---software application being the practical implementation of code, a theoretical set of instructions.
+The application of what to what?
+A "text app" would surely take a human as its grammatical object (as in "the entity that is acted upon") [@allerton_generating_1978].
+Where can one locate the field of literary, textual application to human experience?
+And what is at stake in drawing the field's boundaries?
 My argument for considering modern computational devices in the lineage of literary technology cuts both ways.
 It also implies an argument for a broader definition of the literary, beyond "written work[s] valued for superior or lasting artistic merit," closer to the more catholic sense of "written works considered collectively" [@_literature_2015].

 Much is at stake in making that transition, not least of all, the relevance of literary studies in the age of the "long tail."
-In his now classic (or at least widely-cited) account of this term, borrowed from the language of statistics,[@ Chris Anderson tells the story of two books about climbing tragedy, Joe Simpson's 1988, *Touching the Void* and Jon Krakauer's 1999, *Into Thin Air* [@anders.
-The older book received positive reviews, but was soon forgotten.
-The newer volume became a best seller, sparking a major revival in the sales of *Touching the Void*, to the point of the older book outselling the newer one by a large margin.
-Today, they are ranked #6,231 and #715 in the category of Books on Amazon.com, the world's largest book retailer.
+In his now classic (or at least widely-cited) account of this term, borrowed from the language of statistics,[@ Chris Anderson tells the story of two books about climbing tragedy, Joe Simpson's 1988, *Touching the Void* and Jon Krakauer's 1999, *Into Thin Air* [@anderson_long_2004; @anderson_long_2006].
+The older book received positive reviews, but did not sell well.
+The newer volume became a best seller, sparking a major revival in the sales of *Touching the Void*, to the point of the older book outselling the newer one by the margin of two to one.
+(Today, they are ranked #6,231 and #715 respectively in the category of Books on Amazon.com, the world's largest book retailer.)

 Anderson's narrative highlights the impact of algorithmic recommendation systems on literary consumption.
 In his account, large and centralized online retailers have the effect of flattening the mechanisms of canon-formation.
 Before Amazon, much of the world's publishing catalog remained hidden and out of print, inaccessible to the average reader.
-In the manner described thoroughly in Pierre Bourdieu's *Distinction*, the reader must rely on social mechanisms of taste formation, filtered through institutions of higher learning and literary criticism and [@bourdieu_distinction:_1984].
-Contemporary online booksellers instead rely on algorithmic means of fostering literary consumption.
-They suggest similar books and films based on the purchasing patterns of the community at large.
-This has the effect first of democratizing taste filtration mechanisms, and second of making the deep, and, previously inaccessible, archive continually available to the consumer, who may have previously relied on expert (human) recommendation to find new reading material.
+In the manner described thoroughly in Pierre Bourdieu's *Distinction*, readers traditionally relied on social mechanisms of taste formation, filtered through institutions of higher learning and literary criticism [@bourdieu_distinction:_1984].
+In addition to the social mechanisms of taste-formation, online booksellers facilitate cultural consumption by algorithmic means.
+Booksellers like Amazon suggest similar books and films based on the purchasing patterns of the community at large.
+This has the effect of making the deep and previously inaccessible archive continually available to the consumer, who may have previously relied on expert (human) recommendations to find relevant reading (or viewing) material.

 Under the old model, most sales (and therefore consumption) happened in the "short head" of the archive.
-The summer movie blockbuster exemplifies this trend.
-The movie theater, like the book store, is limited in its physical capacity to show films or to display titles that do not sell well.
-With the movement of cultural goods online, that physical restriction is lifted.
-The cost of housing titles that do not sell well plummets.
-Consequently, under the new model, many more sales can happen in the "long tail" of the archive: in the dark and musty isles that were previously difficult to access without the aid of expert guides.
-The role of these guides was, therefore, to "separate the wheat from the chaff," that is precisely to place value on works "superior" and "long lasting," from those that deserve to go out print in "long tail" of the archive.
+The established canon was sold and read widely, along with a small selection of new best sellers.
+The summer movie blockbuster exemplifies the "short head" trend.
+Movie theaters, like book stores, are limited in their physical capacity to show films or to display titles that do not sell well.
+With the movement of cultural goods online, where storage is cheap, the physical constraints recede.
+The store is able to house titles located in the long tail of the sales distribution.
+Consequently, under the new model, communities of readership develop beyond the established hits: in the dark and musty isles that were previously difficult to access without the aid of expert guidance, or, rather one singular model of expertise is supplanted by many, which vary by community.
+In this way, some books sell well by the means of algorithmic recommendation systems, others are filtered through the traditional channels, and yet others through mechanisms of distinction that are particular to specific communities of reading and interpretation.
+That is to say that a fantasy novel can gain traction in ways different from that of a best-selling volume of serious non-fiction.
+Different still are the movements of popular celebrity biographies and technical manuals.

 The ubiquitous availability of the deep archive, enabled by the network, storage, and search capabilities of computational devices, creates a condition